Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/linux-installation-guide.md

 sudo rm -rf /usr/lib64/timestream-odbc64
 ```

-3. Remove the libraries installed to /usr/lib (for Linux 64-bit only)
+4. Remove the libraries installed to /usr/lib if they exist
 ```
 sudo rm /usr/lib/libtimestream-odbc.so /usr/lib/libtimestream-odbc.so.2.0.0
 ```

 ## Notes
 The Linux packages could only be used on Linux with equal or higher kernel version than the package is built on.